LuxDL/Lux.jl/docs/src/introduction/index.md

 model = Chain(Dense(128, 256, tanh), Chain(Dense(256, 1, tanh), Dense(1, 10)))
 ```

 Models don't hold parameters and states so initialize them.
-From there on, we just use our
+From there on, we can just use
-standard AD and Optimisers API.
+our standard AD and Optimisers API.
+However, here we will show how to use Lux's Training
+API that provides an uniform API over all supported AD systems.

 ```@example quickstart
 # Get the device determined by Lux
 dev = gpu_device()

 # Parameter and State Variables
-ps, st = Lux.setup(rng, model) .|> dev
+ps, st = Lux.setup(rng, model) |> dev

 # Dummy Input
 x = rand(rng, Float32, 128, 2) |> dev